 In 2004, the Commission promulgated a new job classification standard for the Professional and higher categories.
 Underlying the development of this standard was the desire to simplify the system and reorient it to focus more on outputs than inputs.
-In addition, the system allows linkages to development performance competency and management.
+In addition, the system allows linkages to competency development and performance management.
 In March 2010, the Commission promulgated a global General Service and related categories classification standard modeled on the Professional standard, which replaced eight separate standards that had previously existed.